MetPX/sarracenia/doc/sr_post.1.rst

 **[--parts]**

-While the usual usage of the parts option are described above, there are a number of ways of using the parts flag that are not generally useful aside from within development.
+The usual usage of the *blocksize* option is described above, which is what is usually used to set the *parts* header in the messages produced, however there are a number of ways of using the parts flag that are not generally useful aside from within development.
-In addition to the user oriented partition specifications listed before, any valid 'parts' header, as given in the parts header (e.g. 'i,1,150,0,0') .
+In addition to the user oriented *blocksize* specifications listed before, any valid 'parts' header, as given in the parts header (e.g. 'i,1,150,0,0') .
 One can also specify an alternate basic blocksize for the automatic algorithm by giving it after the '0', (eg. '0,5') will use 5 bytes (instead of 50M) as the basic block size, so one can see how the algorithm works.